Core Color V3 Lightroom Presets

 7 Base Looks With Alternate Styles

 The Core Basic looks are designed for portraits and general or lifestyle photography.
-They are strong with contrast and saturation and mostly retrain the blacks and highlights.
+They are strong with contrast and saturation, and mostly retain the blacks and highlights.
 These give you a clean look with some styling to build off of.

 Sample using Core I with Adobe Color using a Leica M11.